OpenGovAus/legistream-backend/README.md

 - Stream URL: `string`
 - Stream title: `string`
 - Stream status (is this stream live?): `bool`
+- Stream thumbnail URL (for use in conjuction with [legistream-site](https://github.com/OpenGovAus/legistream-site))

 ### Loop through streams